By Ellen Martin, CNM, MS, FACNM

 APPLICATION AND ELECTION PROCESS

 - FACNM applications may be obtained by downloading the form here.
+The applicant should complete the application on line following the directions in the body of the application.

 - ACNM Fellows, other than members of the BOG, may independently nominate prospective candidates.
 In such cases, a letter citing the nominee's qualifications for Fellowship should be sent to the candidate for inclusion with his/her application and no additional sponsorship will be required.
 The applicant sends the entire package to her/his Regional Governor.